-- 66 More community events to get people together.
-99 - Support community networking and development initiatives to strengthen communities in the region.
-99 - Community spirit, most of which is informally generated by members of the community. - Supporting community groups to enhance participation in all forms of the community.
+- Community spirit, most of which is informally generated by members of the community. ?? - 66 Supporting community groups to enhance participation in all forms of the community.
+99

 What our community said was important: More support for community groups Making health services accessible Connecting and providing services to the elderly Strengthening communication with, and within, the community Give the community opportunities to come together and celebrate Encourage diversity within our communities Promote and support volunteerism and participation- especially amongst young people.
-What we aim to achieve: (Strategies) Encourage activities and events that celebrate our vibrant, diverse and creative people and communities Work with our community and groups to connect, collaborate and plan for our future Work with our partner agencies to ensure people of all ages can access the Work with our particle digencies to choice people of all diges can access the health and community services they need Create a positive environment that supports our young people to grow, participate and be happy Promote opportunities for people of all ages to connect with and be involved in their community How we will measure our success: (Strategic Indicators) Increased community events supported by Council Community satisfaction with elderly support services Community satisfaction with family support services Increased active library members and participation in library and other Council programs Increased participation by young people in Council activities and services Council's involvement in collaborative networks, plans and projects Supporting Council Services: Community Services - including Aged and Disability, Youth and Recreation and Children's Services Libraries Emergency Recovery Relevant Strategies / Plans: Municipal Public Health and Wellbeing Plan Municipal Recovery Plan 2015 Recreation Action Plan (Proposed)
+What we aim to achieve: (Strategies) Encourage activities and events that celebrate our vibrant, diverse and creative people and communities Work with our community and groups to connect, collaborate and plan for our future Work with our partner agencies to ensure people of all ages can access the health and community services they need Create a positive environment that supports our young people to grow, participate and be happy Promote opportunities for people of all ages to connect with and be involved in their community How we will measure our success: (Strategic Indicators) Increased community events supported by Council Community satisfaction with elderly support services Community satisfaction with family support services Increased active library members and participation in library and other Council programs Increased participation by young people in Council activities and services Council's involvement in collaborative networks, plans and projects Supporting Council Services: Community Services - including Aged and Disability, Youth and Recreation and Children's Services Libraries Emergency Recovery Relevant Strategies / Plans: Municipal Public Health and Wellbeing Plan Municipal Recovery Plan 2015 Recreation Action Plan (Proposed)